goodmike31/pl-asr-speech-data-survey/README.md

 # How to contribute to the Polish ASR speech datasets catalog
 ## 1. To report a bug in the catalog:
-* Open an issue on github, describe it and label as "bug"
+* Open an issue on github, describe it and label as "bug".
-* (alteranively) Leave a comment in the Google Sheet
+* (alternatively) Leave a comment in the Google Sheet.

 ## 2. To propose an enhancement to the catalog taxonomy:
-* Open an issue on github, describe your proposal (motivation, descriptor name and its description) and label it as "enhancement"
+* Open an issue on github, describe your proposal (descriptor name, meaning and motivation) and label it as "enhancement".
-* (Alternatively) Leave a comment in the Google Sheet with the
+* (alternatively) Leave a comment in the Google Sheet and describe your proposal.

 # How to identify public domain PL ASR speech datasets